mackrabeau/chess_engine_cpp/README.md

 - **Complete rule set**: legal move generation, promotions, castling, en passant, draw rules (50-move, repetition).
 - **Bitboard move generation** backed by precomputed tables and magic-bitboard style sliding attacks.
 - **Search**: iterative-deepening alpha-beta with killer moves, MVV-LVA ordering, quiescence, and a transposition table (configurable hash size).
+All per-search state lives in a `SearchContext` (no globals), so searches are reentrant and safe to run independently (e.g. concurrent self-play games).
+- **Pluggable evaluation**: search depends on an `Evaluator` interface, not a concrete function — a learned evaluator can be swapped in later without touching search code.
 - **UCI protocol support**: works with GUIs such as CuteChess or Banksia by speaking the standard `uci/isready/position/go` command set.
 Search runs on a worker thread and supports both time and node limits.
 - **Perft / benchmarking**: dedicated binary validates move-generation correctness and reports speed.